cortexproject/cortex/docs/configuration/config-file-reference.md

     # Try writing to an additional ingester in the presence of an ingester not
     # in the ACTIVE state.
 It is useful to disable this along with
-    # -ingester.unregister-from-ring=false in order to not spread samples to
+    # -ingester.unregister-on-shutdown=false in order to not spread samples to
     # extra ingesters during rolling restarts with consistent naming.
     # CLI flag: -distributor.extend-writes
     [extend_writes: <boolean> | default = true]